 In this activity students will survey a series of images of the Three Kings/Magi dating from the Middle Ages to the modern era.
 They will talk about the presence of a black Magus, what he is supposed to represent, and why he was introduced in the first place.
 This activity will introduce students to ways of thinking about human difference that pre-dated modern scientific racism.

 As part of lessons on how Germans in the Middle Ages thought about blackness, this activity will challenge the presumption that depictions of black people must invariably be determined by racist prejudice.
-Students will come to understand that before the age of scientific racism, Europeans conceived of human difference first and foremost in terms of religion, with racial otherness a much more fluid category with negative as well as very positive associations.
+Students will come to understand that, before the age of scientific racism, Europeans conceived of human difference first and foremost in terms of religion, with Blackness a much more fluid category with both negative and positive associations.
 The Black Magus illustrates how blackness could be used to represent an inclusive, Christian egalitarianism that transcended all differences.
 Represented as an outsider, he is nevertheless also a figure of veneration who symbolized the universal reach of Christianity.
-This was a useful symbol in an era of increasing contact with the wider world, which Europeans saw as defined by a struggle battle between Christians and non-Christians, Muslims in particular.
+This was a useful symbol in an era of increasing contact with the wider world, which Europeans defined in terms of a battle between Christians and non-Christians, Muslims in particular.

 Break students into small groups and give each group a packet of images, arranged randomly.
 Ask them to put them in chronological order and to explain any shifts they notice.
 The most noteworthy feature is the appearance of black figures and eventually the black Magus himself and his persistence into the present.
 Students in the US or UK may not be familiar with the idea of a black Magus, so it may be necessary at this point to explain that in Germany and the rest of the continent it is assumed that one of the Kings is black (referring to the Playmobil image can help make this point), and Germans are generally surprised to hear that there was a time when all the Kings were light-skinned.